-Please find enclosed herewith, a Planning Application for the erection of two, two bedroom, semi-detached, houses with associated access and parking arrangements.
+Please find enclosed herewith, a Planning Application for the erection of a four bedroom, detached, house with associated access and parking arrangements.

 Planning Consent for a pair of semi-detached houses in this location (Application No.N6/2014/2504/FP) was granted utilising land from both 52 and 54 Bridge Road.
 The approved scheme sited the two semi-detached houses almost entirely on 54 Bridge Road, with the agreed access road running from the access of 52 Bridge Road.
-This application seeks your approval for an almost identical scheme except for the alteration to the position of the access, smaller dwellings and exclusion of 52 Bridge Road Land.
+This application seeks your approval for an almost identical scheme except for the alteration to the position of the access, one less dwelling and the exclusion of 52 Bridge Road Land.